-Société Générale's PI Bond issuance is supported by numerous independent assurance:
+Société Générale's PI Bond framework is supported by independent assurance provided by:

-- From the Second Party: Société Générale's PI Bond issuance is supported by second party opinion provided by Vigeo on sustainable credentials of the PI Bond and alignment with Green Bond Principles, before the issuance and covering all the bond dimensions, i.e. issuer commitments, assets (use of proceeds and ESG integration) and reporting (purpose of this document) - From the Third Party: The role of EY as independent Third Party, is two-fold: - ✓ to express a reasonable assurance as to whether the assets comply, in all material aspects, with the selection and monitoring criteria (in accordance with the international standard ISAE 3000 International Standard on Assurance Engagements) - ✓ to attest to the allocation of funds raised under Positive Impact Bonds to the assets and to the concordance of funds allocated to these assets with the amount in the accounts.
+- The hereby Second party opinion on sustainable credentials of the PI Bond, before the issuance and covering all the bond dimensions, i.e. issuer commitments, assets (use of proceeds and asset selection process) and reporting. - A Third party whose role until the maturity of the bond will be annually two-fold: - ✓ to express, annually and until the maturity of the bond, a reasonable assurance as to whether the assets comply, in all material aspects, with the selection and monitoring criteria (in accordance with the international standard ISAE 3000 International Standard on Assurance Engagements) - ✓ to attest, annually and until the maturity of the bond, to the allocation of funds raised under Positive Impact Bonds to the assets and to the concordance of funds allocated to these assets with the amount in the accounts.